liamdoesvr/Fast11/README.md

 ![Fast11 Github Background](https://github.com/user-attachments/assets/9a01013a-abc9-4925-b456-1e205f28c0a5)

-> [!NOTE]
+> [!CAUTION]
-> This application is still under-going development, so it is guaranteed that the app can & will change in the future.
+> The application you are going to download is still under-development and bugs may occur.
+Please report any bugs in the 'Issues' category.

->  [!TIP]
+>
-> If you ever find a bug inside Fast11, please report it in the "Issues" category.
+> Remember; if you are making a custom configuration file, please understand what you are doing.

 # Features
 Fast11 is fully customizable, where you can change any of the settings you need to configure your ISO file.
 The items you can change are: